-Prison Ministry – Office of Restorative Justice
+Prison Ministry – Office of Restorative Ministry

 Supported by gifts to the Bishop’s Annual Appeal, the Restorative Ministry office offers outreach at the Saskatoon Correctional Centre, providing support, prayer and healing to inmates, families, and victims as well as to parishes and volunteers, as part of an ongoing journey toward becoming an accepting, connected community.

 ’35 For I was hungry and you gave me something to eat, I was thirsty and you gave me something to drink, I was a stranger and you invited me in, 36 I needed clothes and you clothed me, I was sick and you looked after me, I was in prison and you came to visit me.’
 (Matthew 25:36)